 VIRTIO_QUEUESto define how many queues will be used for the communication between CPUs and Network drivers.
-This attribute only is available with MODEL = ‘virtio’.
+This attribute is only available with

-If properly configured, libvirt and KVM can work with SPICE (check this for more information).
-To select it, just add to the
+If properly configured, libvirt and KVM can work with SPICE (check here for more information).
+To select it, just add the following to the

 TYPE = SPICE